Using DNS over HTTPS with Pi-Hole and Cloudflared

 CLOUDFLARED_OPTS=--port 5053 --upstream https://cloudflare-dns.com/dns-query

-The above will use Cloudflare for DNS over HTTPS, but you can choose other ones if you prefer.
-Each public DNS resolver has a different backend for DNS over HTTPS, so look it up if you want to use them.
-Quad9’s is --upstream https://dns.quad9.net/dns-query
+The above is the DNS over HTTPS endpoint for Cloudflare, but other public DNS resolvers support it.
+Each public DNS resolver has a different endpoint for DNS over HTTPS, so look it up if you want to use them.
+For example, to use DoH with Quad9 use the endpoint --upstream https://dns.quad9.net/dns-query

 .